 In 1981, Wendell left to start his own law practice.
 His representation has included the defense of major national corporations investigated and/or prosecuted under State and Federal laws, including Criminal Pollution, Fraud and Voting Rights Act violations.
 Wendell also has an active practice in defending persons charged with both State and Federal criminal tax violations.
 While Wendell’s practice includes many high profile cases involving bank fraud, tax evasion and white-collar crimes, he also successfully represents those charged in Texas state courts for offenses ranging from DWI to Capital Murder.

-Respected by his peers, Wendell was named Attorney of the Year by the Harris County Criminal Lawyers Association in 2002 and has received a number of other distinctions over the years.
+Respected by his peers, Wendell was named Attorney of the Year by the Harris County Criminal Lawyers Association in 2002 and 2020, and has received a number of other distinctions over the years.
 He has been a Thomson Reuters Super Lawyer repeatedly for over a decade (2003, 2004, 2006-2020) and is rated AV by Martindale-Hubbell.
 He was president of the Harris County Criminal Lawyers Association in 2005 and currently is the Chairman of the State Bar of Texas Committee on Pattern Criminal Jury Charges.
 He was an original member and currently serves on the Committee that approves and oversees the appointment of attorneys under the Criminal Justice Act in the Southern District of Texas.
 He has been a co-editor of the Houston Bar Journal and has lectured on criminal topics at various universities.
 Wendell has also conducted seminars and appeared on a number of national and local television and radio shows as an expert and “talking head” discussing high profile criminal cases.

 Wendell is married to a real estate attorney and has one child.